lytics/pathforajs/docs/docs/targeting.md

   id: 'new_slideout',
   layout: 'slideout',
   position: 'bottom-right',
-  headline: 'Welcome'
+  headline: 'Welcome',
   msg: 'You must be new here!
-Please take a look at our guide for new users.'
+Please take a look at our guide for new users.',
   cancelShow: false,
   okMessage: 'View Guide'
 });